AdmiralScorpii/Impera-Et-Astra/IEA_ReadMe.txt

 "To increase the variety that vanilla Stellaris can provide through governments, changing how ethics relates to choosing said governments, more varied and fleshed out economic and resource chains, and more to be planned for the future."

 Impera Et Astra is a major overhaul mod for Paradox's "Stellaris" 4X space game.
-The mod was first concieved as a government overhaul of Stellaris but plans to do much more, including overhauling colonization, technologies, buildings, resources and the economy, and more.
+The mod was first conceived as a government overhaul of Stellaris but plans to do much more, including overhauling colonization, technologies, buildings, resources and the economy, and more.
 --------------------------------------------------------------------------------------
 Roadmap: